 Try it for yourself here!

 As promised, we’ll also share how to manually calculate GSD.
 Below is a diagram showing all of the relevant factors for calculating GSD.
-The figures should be publicly available for any drone that you’re working with.
+These figures should be publicly available for any drone that you might fly.

-When you project each pixel onto the ground they’re not perfectly square, so when we calculate the GSD, we use the greatest (worst) value of the results from two different calculations:
+When you project one pixel onto the ground, it’s not perfectly square, so when you calculate the GSD, you’ll use the greatest (worst) value of the results from two different calculations:

-So substituting the values (in centimeters) into the formulas:
+So, substituting the values (in centimeters) into the formulas, we get this:

-Then we use the worst case scenario, so in this case:
+You’ll use the greatest value (or the worst case scenario), so in this case: GSD = 2.36cm/px.